Give your business the competitive edge by upgrading your equipment, services or operations with a commercial loan.

 How to compare commercial loans

 - Loan terms.
-Loan terms vary by lender but generally are for 5 to 20 years.
-Variable-rate commercial loans are more common than fixed-rate loans, because the majority of applicants historically do not qualify for fixed rate.
+Loan terms vary by lender but generally last between 5 to 20 years.
+Variable-rate commercial loans are more common than fixed-rate loans.

 - Loan amount.
 Commercial loan amounts are usually larger than you’ll find with other loans.
 The amount you’re ultimately approved for will depend on what the lender thinks your business can afford to pay back.